 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-This 2.2-mile trail begins at a small dirt parking lot at the end of Deerpark Road and heads immediately into the woods.
-Stick to the wide, road-grade path as it heads west and skirts two graffiti-covered water tanks about 150 yards from the trailhead.
-From there, turn north and roll through moss-covered evergreens and open, grassy areas scattered with rhododendrons and other wildflowers—look for mushrooms, too.
-Stay straight on the main path where it branches near mile 0.5 and bear left when it splits again just before mile 0.8, near the lake’s tree-shourded and still hidden southern shore.
+The trail to Gazam Lake begins at a small dirt parking lot at the end of Deerpark Road. and heads immediately into the woods.
+The wide path heads immediately west into the woods, skirting two water tanks.
+From there, turn north and roll through moss-covered evergreens and grassy clearings scattered with rhododendrons and other wildflowers.
+Stay straight on the main path where it branches near mile 0.5.
+Bear left when it splits again just before mile 0.8, near the lake’s southern shore.

-This hike loops around the lake’s west side, dip toward it on user-created trails for a peeks at its cattail-covered shoreline.
+The hike continues around the lake’s west side; dip down to the water on user-created trails for a peek at its cattail-covered shoreline.
 There’s an official, marked trail that branches right about a mile from the trailhead and lands at a bench-equipped viewpoint.
 Rest there, before backtracking to the trailhead.

 Though this route turns back after the easy hike to the lake, you could add-on with an additional mile of trail that connects the Gazzam Lake Trailhead on Marshall Road with the right-leading connector trail you bypassed at mile 0.5.
 Or, continue north then west for a 1.5-mile detour to a beach along Port Orchard Inlet about 400 feet below the lake.